raaghavvd/UsernameEnumeration/README.md

 Usage:
 $ python3 enumerator.py -P[-NP] -email[-username] [tor]

--P or -NP  :   P denotes to check if the error message indicates the username/email to exist
+-P or -NP  :   P denotes to check if the error message indicates the username/email to exist - Use error_msgs.txt;
-               NP denotes to check if the error message indicates the current username doesn’t exist
+               NP denotes to check if the error message indicates the current username doesn’t exist - Use msg2.txt (rarely used)

 -email or -username  :  email means website takes email id as input;
                         username means website takes usernames as input

 tor :   to run the tool with tor – changes IP addresses [This parameter is optional]